-This dessert is a fantastic summer treat that is refreshing and unique tasting.
+This Coffee and Cream Agar Dessert is a fantastic summer treat that is refreshing and unique tasting.
 The recipe uses agar agar, a gelatinous substance derived from seaweed.
 It’s similar to unflavored gelatin but has more of a crunch and is vegetarian.
 Agar agar is tasteless and so combines well with most flavors.
 In Asia, it’s a very popular ingredient in desserts.
 Depending on how much water is mixed with it, agar agar can create textures ranging from creamy puddings to solid fudge-like chunks.

 Notes on the Recipe, Tips and Tricks